jonathan-f-gomez/unnamed-time-application/README.md

 # Unnamed Time Application
-This is a prject for my MSSA Cohort. :feelsgood:
+This is a project for my MSSA Cohort. :feelsgood:

 ## Description
 The main focus of this application is to allow a user to be able to prioritize, track, and manage their tasks while using a built in work timer to help focus on completeing them.